omedalus/turnleft/README.md

 (NOTE: Later we can see what happens when the button only works 50% of the time.)

 The trouble is that this isn't what the bot perceives.
-What the bot perceives is this:
+What the bot perceives is this.

+**Pigeon Table: Pigeon's POV**

 | Observed State | ```PUSH_BUTTON```  | ```PUSH_DOOR```                                 | ```RESET```   | Reward |
 |----------------|--------------------|-------------------------------------------------|---------------|--------|